Bipolar disorder: Suicide

 Bipolar disorder can cause suicidal ideation that leads to suicide attempts.
 Individuals whose bipolar disorder begins with a depressive or mixed affective episode seem to have a poorer prognosis and an increased risk of suicide.
 One out of two people with bipolar disorder attempt suicide at least once during their lifetime and many attempts are successfully completed.
-The annual average suicide rate is 0.4%, which is 10–20 times that of the general population.
+The annual average suicide rate is 0.4–1.4%, which is 30 to 60 times greater than that of the general population.
 The number of deaths from suicide in bipolar disorder is between 18 and 25 times higher than would be expected in similarly aged people without bipolar disorder.
-The lifetime risk of suicide has been estimated to be as high as 20% in those with bipolar disorder.
+The lifetime risk of suicide is much higher in those with bipolar disorder, with an estimated 34% of people attempting suicide and 15–20% dying by suicide.

 Risk factors for suicide attempts and death from suicide in people with bipolar disorder include older age, prior suicide attempts, a depressive or mixed index episode (first episode), a manic index episode with psychotic symptoms, hopelessness or psychomotor agitation present during the episodes, co-existing anxiety disorder, a first degree relative with a mood disorder or suicide, interpersonal conflicts, occupational problems, bereavement or social isolation.